Mynesha Spencer, L.L.M.

 We recognize that discussions regarding multicultural issues, race relations, and human rights may prove a foreign language for many Americans.
 Thus, we employ civic education to encourage civic engagement so that you too, can become culturally competent.

-Mynesha is the Founder and Chief Inclusion Strategist at All of Us Together Co., a human relations firm that specializes in diversity, equity and inclusion strategies established to improve human relations via applied training and workshop facilitation.
+Mynesha is the Founder and Chief Inclusion Strategist at All of Us Together Co., a human relations firm that specializes in diversity, equity and inclusion strategies and was established to improve human relations via applied training and workshop facilitation.
 The firm works to equip large and small workforces, public and private K-collegiate educational entities, for-profit and non-profit organizations, and municipal, state and federal entities with the knowledge and resources that enables space for all people.

 Mynesha believes that, “Public service institutions will never be better than the individuals who manage them” and is therefore driven to help entities thrive in human relation management.
 She also trusts that along-side her, the world has a promising future… one that includes accepting it’s moral responsibility to administer social, racial, gender, and civil justice.